Determining your resource requirements

 All applications deployed to Heroku, including your R Shiny application, are executed on dynos.
 Dynos are, for the sake of simplicity, tiny virtual machines with resource limits.

 The default memory limit for a Standard 1X Heroku dyno is 512MB.
 Standard 2X dynos provide 1GiB of memory, while Performance M and Performance L dynos provide 2.5GB and 14GB respectively.
-Take a look at a .
+Take a look at a side by side comparison of available dyno types.

 R Shiny apps take up a lot of memory, but, there are a few tricks you can use to build performant, small-footprint R applications.